nonsensicalthinking/linrip/README.md

 If you're going to run DTS through the conversion process, simply drop your DTS files into the `/path/to/linrip/base/directory/dts` folder.

-Run linrip with the following command: `linrip`
+Run linrip with the following command: `linrip.sh`

 #### 2) Other video types

 If you're going to run another type of video file through the conversion process, simply drop your video files into the `/path/to/linrip/base/directory/handbrake_input` directory.

-Run linrip with the following command: `linrip -u`
+Run linrip with the following command: `linrip.sh -u`

 ### Usage Options
 #### One and done